• About Jira Service Management modules

 A Search Request View allows you to render a custom representation of a search result.
 Rendering a custom XML format is a common example.

-After an add-on declaring a Search Request View module is installed, a new entry will show up in the Export menu on the Issue Navigator page.
-Clicking the entry will redirect to the URL that is provided by your add-on, passing in the issue keys, pagination information and the signed parameters that allow you to verify the validity of the request.
+Once you install an app containing a declaration of a Search Request View module, a new entry shows up in the Export menu on the Issue Navigator Page.
+Click on the entry to go to the URL provided by your app.
+Passing the issue keys, pagination information, and the signed parameters allow you to verify the validity of the request.

-To declare a Search Request View, you must mainly provide the URL that will handle the HTTP GET request.
-This URL is relative to the base url of the descriptor.
+To declare a Search Request View, provide the URL that will handle the HTTP GET request.
+This URL is relative to the base URL of the descriptor.

 Your service will be invoked with these parameters: